nermalcat69/T3-Zerops/README.md

 # T3 on Zerops

-This is a template to deploy a T3 stack next auth with prisma and postgres orm on [zerops](https://zerops.io).
+This is a template to deploy a T3 stack project with next auth + prisma + postgres on [zerops](https://zerops.io).

 ### Tech Stack Used